 Since the time of the Conservation Clinic study, the College of Design, Construction and Planning graduate certificate in sustainability was developed and adopted and an undergraduate minor is under development by the University's Sustainability Committee.
-Its home College has yet to be determined but the College of Liberal Arts and Sciences and the College of Agriculture and Life Sciences are logical choices.
-If this undergraduate minor is created it will be complimentary to the Bachelor of Science/Arts in Sustainability and the Built Environment.
+Its home College will be the College of Liberal Arts and Sciences and the College of Agriculture and Life Sciences are logical choices.
+If this undergraduate minor is created it will be complimentary to the Bachelor of Science in Sustainability and the Built Environment.

-4. Role of Proposed Program in Fulfilling the University's Work Plan
+Role of Proposed Program in Fulfilling the University's Work Plan